tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

 # InfrastructureAsCode With Terraform And Ansible
-In this repo, I tried to develop infrastructure on aws with help of terraform and then tried to achieve configuration management using ansible
+In this repo, I tried to develop infrastructure on aws with help of terraform and then tried to achieve configuration management using ansible.

 ## Table of contents
 * [Details](#details)